top of page

 1/2 Hey (Begins Gents by Right)

-While Ladies Orbit CCW All the way around [2]
+While Ladies Orbit Counterclockwise All the way around [2]

 Balance Wave Forward & Back